Aurania Resources (CVE:ARU) Stock Price Down 13.5% – What’s Next?

-Shares of Aurania Resources Ltd. (CVE:ARU – Get Free Report) were down 13.5% on Saturday .
+Shares of Aurania Resources Ltd. (CVE:ARU – Get Free Report) fell 13.5% during trading on Friday .
 The company traded as low as C$0.14 and last traded at C$0.16.
-Approximately 234,800 shares traded hands during trading, an increase of 238% from the average daily volume of 69,450 shares.
+234,800 shares changed hands during trading, an increase of 238% from the average session volume of 69,450 shares.
 The stock had previously closed at C$0.19.

 Aurania Resources Company Profile